Chemotherapy temporarily reduces your ability to fight infection.

 If you feel unwell, do not delay - call The Christie Hotline immediately on 0161 446 3658.

 Urgent advice for clinicians

-- If patient is unwell and/or pyrexial with a temp of 38ºC or above, give IV antibiotic.
+- If the patient is unwell and/or pyrexial with a temp of 38°c or above, give IV antibiotic cover.

-Please note, many chemotherapy regimens contain platinum agents, if received in the last 7 days, avoid aminoglycosides and give Meropenem 1g TDS instead.
+- Please note: many chemotherapy regimens contain platinum agents.
+If received within the last 7 days, avoid aminoglycosides.
+Instead meropenem 1g tds is advised.